notmarializ/Covid-prediction/README.md

 ### Code

 This section contains the code for our project, including data preprocessing, model training, and implementation of the final model architecture.
+We have included several models that we experimented with during our analysis.
 Feel free to explore the codebase to understand our approach and methodologies.

 ### Models
 We experimented with various models including: